Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Homotopy of filtered face sets

 For the second part of the statement, it is sufficient to prove that the two injections $\iota_0,\,\iota_1\colon \ob{K}\to \ob{K}\otimes \Delta^1$ induce the same map in homology.
-The argument used in the proof of \propref{prop:shomotopyandintersectionhomology} can be, word for word, adapted to this situation. \end{proof}
+The argument used in the proof of \lemref{lem:homotopie1} can be, word for word, adapted to this situation. \end{proof}